nytimes/react-tracking/README.md

 import track, { useTracking } from 'react-tracking';
 ```

-`@track()` expects two arguments, `trackingData` and `options`.
+Both `@track()` and `useTracking()` expect two arguments, `trackingData` and `options`.

 - `trackingData` represents the data to be tracked (or a function returning that data)
-- `options` is an optional object that accepts three properties:
+- `options` is an optional object that accepts three properties (the object passed to the decorator only also accepts a fourth `forwardRef` property):
   - `dispatch`, which is a function to use instead of the default dispatch behavior.
 See the section on custom `dispatch()` later in this document.
   - `dispatchOnMount`, when set to `true`, dispatches the tracking data when the component mounts to the DOM.
-When provided as a function will be called on componentDidMount with all of the tracking context data as the only argument.
+When provided as a function will be called in a useEffect on the component's initial render with all of the tracking context data as the only argument.
   - `process`, which is a function that can be defined once on some top-level component, used for selectively dispatching tracking events based on each component's tracking data.
 See more details later in this document.
-  - `forwardRef`, when set to `true`, adding a ref to the wrapped component will actually return the instance of the underlying component.
+  - `forwardRef` (decorator/HoC only), when set to `true`, adding a ref to the wrapped component will actually return the instance of the underlying component.
 Default is `false`.

 #### `tracking` prop